 Associate Dean and Director of Global Programs

 Thompson is an agronomist and soil scientist, and his career has been characterized by international engagement.
-In 2004 he took a sabbatical leave in Israel and has had scientific collaborations with colleagues at the Hebrew University of Jerusalem, Ben-Gurion University, and Israel’s Agricultural Research Organization.
-His recent research and outreach have focused on the adoption of conservation agriculture practices in smallholder farming systems in the Caribbean in Haiti and in Africa in Senegal.
+In 2004 he spent a sabbatical leave in Israel and has had scientific collaborations with colleagues at the Hebrew University of Jerusalem, Ben-Gurion University, and Israel’s Agricultural Research Organization.
+His recent research and outreach have focused on the adoption of conservation agriculture practices and nutrient management in smallholder farming systems in Haiti, Senegal, and Southeast Asia.
 He has mentored graduate students from Africa, Asia, and Central and South America.
-Thompson has published more than 50 refereed journal articles and garnered more than $9.7 million in extramural funding.
+Thompson has published more than 60 refereed journal articles and garnered more than $9.7 million in extramural funding.

 Thompson is a Fellow of the American Society of Agronomy, the Soil Science Society of America, and the Food Systems Leadership Institute.
 He was associate and technical editor for the Soil Science Society of America Journal for more than a decade.

 250 Drillfield Drive, Virginia Tech